 Our body uses zinc to do many amazing things and zinc is one of the most important minerals that every parent of a child with learning, behavioural or developmental differences needs to know about and consider.
 It is also a super important mineral for supporting our mental health and our relationship with food.

-If your child has a diagnosis of (or you suspect) developmental delay, dyslexia, dyspraxia, attention deficit disorder, autism, sensory processing disorder or tourette’s syndrome or they have some mental health challenges or an eating disorder (that are not easily accounted for by trauma or stress), then read on.
+If your child has a diagnosis of (or you suspect) developmental delay, dyslexia, dyspraxia, attention deficit disorder, autism, sensory processing disorder or tourette’s syndrome then zinc is a key nutrient to think about supporting.
+If there are some behavioural or mental health challenges or an eating disorder (that are not easily accounted for by trauma or stress), then also read on to hear why getting enough zinc is so important.

 Why is zinc so important for brain development?
 It helps to keep our neurons in out brain healthy and communicating with each other effectively.
 Zinc also helps to make acetylcholine which is the key brain neurotransmitter that helps us learn, have a good memory and be able to self-regulate our emotions and behaviour.

-Zinc also helps to create and regulate important brain and mood hormones such as dopamine (key for motivation), norepinephrine (adrenaline and fight or flight regulation), serotonin (to keep us cheery) and GABA (our calming inner yogi) which are often out of sync in neurodiverse kids or those with mental health challenges.
+Zinc also helps to create and regulate other important brain and mood hormones such as dopamine (key for motivation), norepinephrine (adrenaline and fight or flight regulation), serotonin (to keep us cheery) and GABA (our calming inner yogi) which are often out of sync in kids with neurodivergent minds and the young with mental health challenges.

 Zinc also helps to build a robust and well-balanced immune system.
 And since we now know that a misdirected immune system can lead to “immunopsychiatric” or neurological presentations in some people, such as anxiety, OCD, depression and brain fog, then this is another key reason to optimise zinc levels.

-It is also a key player in creating all our gastric juices, and zinc helps kids to assimilate their foods and grow.
+It is also a key player in creating all our gastric juices, and zinc helps kids to digest and assimilate foods and to grow.
 It also helps with a healthy sense of smell and taste which helps kids to enjoy a wide variety of food tastes and textures.
-A lack of zinc may be the reason why many neurodiverse kids or kids with mood disorders are very selective eaters and drawn to plain beige and crunchy foods.
+A lack of zinc may be the reason why many neurodiverse kids or youngsters with mood disorders are very selective eaters and drawn to plain beige and crunchy foods.

-Kids going through a growth spurt need more zinc than usual, and this is even more so during the years when going through puberty as zinc is a key nutrient for making enough testosterone.
-The ovaries love zinc too and helps them produce oestrogen and progesterone.
+Kids going through a growth spurt need more zinc than usual, and this is even more so during the years when they are going through puberty.
+Zinc is a key nutrient for making enough testosterone.
+The ovaries love zinc too, and this mighty mineral helps them to produce oestrogen and progesterone.
 This is why during teenage years, the minimum recommended daily allowance for zinc goes up from 8mg to 11mg per day (equivalent of leaping from 100g pumpkin seeds a day to 140g a day or from 100g to around 150g roast beef a day).

-Research has found that adolescents with eating disorders are often low in serum zinc, and it is thought that a zinc deficiency can be a key reason why they develop an altered relationship with food.
+Research has found that adolescents with eating disorders are often low in serum zinc, and it is thought that a zinc deficiency can be a key reason why they can go onto develop an altered relationship with food and find it hard to get back on track with their weight.
 This is probably because the lack of zinc means less gastric juices are made and sense of smell and taste are blunted.
-And this in turn leads to a smaller appetite and less interest in food.
+And this in turn leads to less efficient digestion, a smaller appetite and less interest in food.
+Plant-based foods tend to be low in zinc and many tweens and teens give up seafood, fish, meat and dairy just at the moment when then need zinc-rich foods the most.

 And without enough zinc, heavy metals can more easily build up in the system which can potentially skew neurodevelopment and learning quite significantly.
 Researchers in both Japan and Boston have found much less zinc and far more lead, mercury, aluminium, cadmium in the baby teeth and hair of many young children who go onto be diagnosed with autism and developmental delay.